-Response: We are proposing an RM-2 zoning In the RM-2 district, 33% of units may be 1-bedroom.
-It will still be a deviation, but a significantly smaller one.
+Response: We are proposing an RM-2 zoning In the RM-2 district, 33% of units may be 1-

 NEW: A goals for a new development is to be successful in the Market.
 An unsuccessful development does not benefit the owner nor the municipality.
 Based on our Market Study and ongoing Market research, we still believe this development is best suited for 40% one-bedroom units, but we also believe that 36% will be adequate.
 Any less and we are concerned about the potential for too many 2-bedroom units remaining vacant.
 This deviation is acceptable because it is supported by a Market